 OCBF Mission and History

-Proudly serving the Oakland County legal community for over 40 years.
+Proudly serving the Oakland County legal community for more than 40 years.

 Around the turn of the last century, several lawyers in Oakland County recognized the need for a well-appointed law library that could serve the needs of lawyers in Oakland County.
-They donated money toward the formation of a Bar Library.
-In 1934, the law library had fallen into disarray.
-The lawyers of the Oakland County Bar Association rallied once more and appointed members to a Library Committee of the Oakland County Bar Association.
+They donated money toward the formation of a law library.
+But by 1934, the law library had fallen into disarray.
+The lawyers of the newly incorporated Oakland County Bar Association rallied once more and appointed members to a Library Committee of the bar association.
 They accepted donations from fellow lawyers to fund the library.
 This charitable act formed the basis of what is now the Oakland County Bar Foundation.

-From 1976 to 1988, the focus of the foundation was the Adams-Pratt Oakland County Law Library.
-But, the vision for what could be accomplished by this ambitious group expanded.
-In 1988, the foundation was renamed the Oakland Bar-Adams Pratt Foundation with a mission to create an even greater impact in Oakland County.
+From 1976 to 1988, the focus of The Foundation was the Adams-Pratt Oakland County Law Library (as it is now named).
+But the vision for what could be accomplished by this ambitious group expanded.
+In 1988, The Foundation was renamed the Oakland Bar-Adams Pratt Foundation with a mission to create an even greater impact in Oakland County.

 The impact of the Oakland County Bar Foundation is due to support from members like you!

 Support from members of the OCBA and from other like-minded individuals who believe in the mission and the programs funded by The Foundation is critical to helping us accomplish our mission.

 The mission of the Oakland County Bar Foundation is to serve the citizens of Oakland County and the legal profession by funding or promoting:

 Programs that foster the honor, integrity, welfare, or understanding of the law or the legal system or that educate the public about the role of lawyers in our society.

 Programs that improve the accessibility and affordability of legal services.